henrietta-k/adapt-learning-wiki/Core-model-attributes.md

 The type of the particular item.
 Examples include ``"type":"block"`` or ``"type":"component"``.

 ##### title
 The title text of the particular item.
+This title is mandatory.

+##### displayTitle
+This is the title that Adapt displays when viewing a course.
+This is not mandatory.

 ##### body
 The body text content of the particular item.